You don’t choose your fantasies

 There is a wide variety of reasons, and it depends on the personal history of each individual.
 Some pedophiles have experienced violence in their childhood, which may or may not have been of a sexual nature.
 Others were profoundly disturbed during the time that they were exploring their own sexuality, and others might have grown up in families in which the boundaries of intimacy and sex were not clearly established (we define these as an incestuous environment or family).

-Having desire for children is a great affliction, but it is not a life sentence.
-Many people no longer feel attracted to children after receiving therapy or support from a specialist.
+Having desire for children may be a great affliction, but it is not a life sentence.
+Some people no longer feel attracted to children after receiving therapy or support from a specialist.
 Others learn to live with such fantasies without feeling that these fantasies are encroaching upon their day-to-day life.

-Our society should neither eroticize children (such as Mini Miss contest, sexy clothes or makeup for little girls …) nor infantilize adults (prepubescent body shapes, absence of body hair …)
+Our society should neither eroticize children (such as Mini Miss contest, sexy clothes or makeup for little girls …) nor infantilize adults (prepubescent body shapes, absence of body hair as a standard …)

 Our society prevents children from being children and adults from being adults when it erases the differences between the generations, and this causes serious confusion that can sometimes lead to the sexual assault of a child.